AnalyticModeling/GEFs/README.md

 ## Capabilities for Filter Design and Filtering
 The toolset includes functionalities include filter construction and signal processing using filters for arbitrary filters and signals.
 It also includes filter design functionalities specific to a class of bandpass filters (referred to as GEFs) and related classes of bandpass filters, multiband filters, and filterbanks.
-GEFs are LTI filters with a pair of poles repeated $B_u$ times.
+GEFs are bandpass LTI filters with a pair of poles repeated $B_u$ times.

 ### General Filters and Signals: Constructing Arbitrary Filters, Filterbanks, and Multiband Filters
 * Arbitrary filters may be constructed - e.g. using provided poles and zeros, then used for filtering any signal.